 The tropical forests are regions of cultural and biological diversity, home to a vast array of ecosystems and communities that have coexisted for millennia (Nobre et al. 2021).
 However, this diversity is increasingly under threat due to a variety of human activities that disrupt the balance between social and ecological systems (Malhi et al. 2014).
 Small-scale and subsistence agriculture, which has traditionally been practiced sustainably by many indigenous, local communities and settlers, is now often driven to unsustainable levels due to population pressures and economic needs.
 Additionally, the expansion of commercial agriculture, driven by global demand for commodities like palm oil, soy, and coffee, has led to widespread deforestation and habitat fragmentation, severely impacting biodiversity and ecosystem functions (Curtis et al. 2018, Haddad et al. 2024).

 Cattle Ranching is another significant driver of land-use change in the tropics, particularly in regions like the Amazon, where vast tracts of forest are cleared to make way for cattle pastures (Mapbiomas 2023).
 This not only contributes to loss of biodiversity but also alters carbon and water cycles, exacerbating climate change (Nobre et al. 2016).
 Illicit activities, such as unregulated mining, further degrade the environment by contaminating water sources, destroying habitats, and displacing local communities (REF).
-Timber harvesting, often carried out illegally or without regard for sustainable practices, leads to the depletion of forests that are critical for maintaining ecological balance and supporting the livelihoods of indigenous peoples (REF).
+Timber harvesting, often carried out illegally or without regard for sustainable practices, leads to the depletion of forests that are critical for maintaining ecological balance and supporting the livelihoods of indigenous peoples (REF). (include land conflicts Moutinho et al…)

 These human activities create complex interactions and feedbacks between social and ecological systems, resulting in a cascade of environmental and social impacts (REF).
 For instance, the degradation of ecosystems can reduce the availability of ecosystem services, such as clean water, fertile soil, and pollination, which are vital for the well-being of local communities (REF).
 In turn, the loss of these services can drive further unsustainable practices as communities struggle to meet their basic needs, perpetuating a cycle of environmental degradation and social hardship (Lambin & Meyfroidt, 2011).
 Understanding these interactions is critical for developing strategies that can protect the integrity of tropical ecosystems while also supporting the livelihoods and cultures of the people who depend on them.